 To start training for a 5k, the first step is to run a 5k. — Unknown

 This is my favorite analogy for how I think about UX.
-If you want to quickly confirm or refute any assumptions a product team has, build something quickly that can be tested against.
+If you want to quickly confirm or refute any assumptions a product team has, build something that can be tested against.
 Then continue building.

 I believe great UX is viable for all industries.
 UX should always come back to the basic principle that products should be simple to understand and easy to use, no matter how complex the problem.